Chart Color Schemes

 Woodridge is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-Based on ABS population updates and AreaSearch validation, the population of Woodridge (Qld) was estimated at around 13,969 as of Feb 2026.
-This reflected an increase of 987 people since the 2021 Census, which reported a population of 12,982.
-The change was inferred from AreaSearch's resident population estimate of 13,902 following examination of ABS's latest ERP data release (June 2024) and additional validated new addresses since the Census date.
-This equated to a density ratio of 2,991 persons per square kilometer, placing Woodridge in the upper quartile relative to national locations assessed by AreaSearch.
-The suburb's population growth of 7.6% since the 2021 census exceeded the SA3 area's growth rate of 6.4%.
-Overseas migration contributed approximately 74.0% of overall population gains during recent periods.
+As of May 2026, the estimated population of the suburb of Woodridge (Qld) is around 14,129, reflecting an increase of 1,147 people since the 2021 Census.
+This growth represents an 8.8% increase from the previous population count of 12,982.
+The change is inferred from AreaSearch's estimation of a resident population of 14,127 following examination of the latest ERP data release by the ABS in June 2025 and validation of 18 new addresses since the Census date.
+This population level equates to a density ratio of 3,025 persons per square kilometer, placing Woodridge in the upper quartile relative to national locations assessed by AreaSearch.
+The suburb's growth rate of 8.8% since the 2021 census exceeded the SA3 area average of 6.7%, marking it as a growth leader in the region.
+Overseas migration contributed approximately 74.0% of overall population gains during recent periods, driving primary population growth for Woodridge.

 Frequently Asked Questions - Population